Top 25 Famous Bridges in the World You Must See

 Location: Budapest, Hungary

 The Szechenyi Chain Bridge is a chain bridge located in Budapest.
 The chain suspension bridge was constructed between 1840 to 1849, its total length is 375m with the longest span of 202m.
 It crosses over the River Danube connecting the western and eastern sides of Budapest.
-The wondrous structure is named after Istvan Szechenyi, who was a great supporter of its construction.
-It is also one of the most famous tourist places in the world and has great significance for its people as it has a great influence on the country’s economic, cultural and social aspects.

-24) Helix Bridge
+24) Double Helix Bridge

 Opened: 24 April 2010

-Total Length: 280m
+Total Length: 280 m

-Location: Singapore
+Location: Marina Bay, Singapore

 Helix bridge was earlier known as Double Helix Bridge is one of the beautiful bridges in the world.
 It is a pedestrian bridge in Singapore that was constructed between 2007 to 2010.
 The awe-inspiring giant structure is a work of unbelievable engineering and design construction.
-It links Marian Centre to Marian South in Singapore.
-This great structure is the epitome of architecture and technology, which won the World’s Best Transport Building award and Engineering Safety Excellence Award.
-The bridge has four platforms that deliver an incredible skyline view of an exotic Singapore city.
+Helix bridge is one of the most famous bridges in Singapore, links Marian Centre to Marian South.

 25) Magdeburg Water Bridge

-Opened: 2003
+Opened: October 2003

 Total Length: 918 m

-Location: Wolmirstedt, Germany
+Location: Magdeburg, Germany

-The Magdeburg Water Bridge is located in Magdeburg in Germany is one of the famous destinations of Germany.
+The Magdeburg Water Bridge is located in Magdeburg, Germany and one of the famous destinations of Germany.
 It crosses over the river Elbe and links Mittelland canal with Elbe-Havel.
-The bridge was constructed between 1998 to 2003, its length is 918m with the longest span of 106m. the bridge was built with the motive to excel the commercialization in the city by allowing transport of goods.
-This water bridge is a Navigable aqueduct in Germany that helps the ships to cross over the Elbe River to the Mittelland canal conveniently.
+The bridge was constructed between 1998 to 2003, its length is 918m with the longest span of 106m.

 Leave a Reply